Faculty, Staff, and Students

 Research Conducted at the Lab

 Welcome to the Ungar Lab

 Please use the links on this site to explore our research projects, participants, and facilities.
-And don’t hesitate to contact me if you are interested in joining our laboratory as a collaborator or graduate student
+And don’t hesitate to contact me if you are interested in joining our laboratory as a collaborator, graduate student, or undergraduate honors student.

 Peter Ungar, Ph.D.